maibrittbergh/statisticalmanual/statisticalintroduction.md

 We distinguish between Univariate models (with just a single predictor) and Multivariate models with more than one predictor.
-As soon as we have multiple predictors it is more complicated to interpretate the coefficients as they are dependent on the other variables in the model
+As soon as we have multiple predictors it is more complicated to interpret the coefficients as they are dependent on the other variables in the model \[Gelman, 2006\].
-\[Gelman, 2006\].

-In our analysis we will only look at a univariate model as our data
+In our analysis, we will only look at a univariate model as our data
-\[GRDC, 2021\] simply consits of daily discharge measurements:
+\[GRDC, 2021\] simply consists of daily discharge measurements:

-## Linear Models in R: Least Squares or Sen’s Sloap?

-##### Question 4:
+##### Question 5:

 In the context of this data analysis, what is the dependent variable and what is the independent variable?

+## Section 6: Linear Models in R: Least Squares or Sen’s Sloap?

 ### Least Squares